*This program will no longer be offered this year. Contact firstname.lastname@example.org.

 The CEE application will be posted in LionSHARE.
 Under the jobs tab using the label function, search “CEE- Columbia Exploration Externship” to locate the posting.

 The following documents must be submitted through LionSHARE:

-Answers to three separate essay questions in a PDF or a Word Document
+Provide short answers to 3 separate essay questions in a PDF or a Word Document

 Additionally, you must submit your personal information and industry preferences through the online application.

 Early December — CEE application available on LionSHARE and on CCE’s website

 End of January — Application deadline for CEE

 Mid February- Offers made to candidates selected for the program